kinwahlai/simple-kanban/README.md

 - `headerColor`: The background color of column headers
 - `footerColor`: The background color of column footers

+### Interaction Guidelines

+The Kanban board supports two types of item movement:

+1. **Drag and Drop**
+   - Drag items within a column to reorder them
+   - Visual feedback indicates when dragging is in progress
+   - Items cannot be dropped in columns that are at their limit

+2. **Button Controls**
+   - Left/right buttons for moving items between columns
+   - Buttons are automatically disabled when:
+     - There is no adjacent column in that direction
+     - The target column is at its limit
+   - Tooltips provide additional context for button actions

+### Column Limits

+Column limits are strictly enforced:
+- Visual indicators show current count vs. limit
+- Movement controls are disabled when target column is full
+- Drag and drop operations respect column limits
+- Add item button is disabled when column is full

 ## Example

 Check out the [example](example) directory for a complete sample application using the Simple Kanban widget.